MFM-347/Awesome/README.md

-# Awesome
+# Awesome347

-Awesome347 is a curated collection of awesome resources, tools, and projects across various categories.
+Awesome347 is your go-to platform for discovering handpicked tools, resources, and guides for developers and designers.
+From productivity boosters to stunning UI/UX design tools, find everything you need to elevate your work.

 ## Features:

-- Up to Date UI
+- Modern and intuitive user interface
-- Browse awesome resources
+- Responsive design for all devices
-- Responsive design
+- Dark mode for eye comfort
-- Dark mode support
+- Curated, quality-assured resources

 ## Contributing